marcotessarotto/diyC/README.md

-# diyC for host with Linux Kernel 4.4.74, guest Ubuntu 18.04 with python3.8 and pip3
+# diyC modified for a vm host using Linux Kernel 4.4.74 (without CLONE_NEWPID and CLONE_NEWUTS support) and running a container based on Ubuntu 18.04 with python3.8, pip3 and a specific list of python packages

 A simple educational Linux container runtime.